neeel200/Vercel-X/README.md

-# A Backend service for Frontend Hosting
+# A Backend service for Hosting Frontend sites

 ## Overview:
 Developed a backend system tailored for hosting services similar to Vercel and Netlify, built from the ground up to ensure scalability and efficiency.